Top 10 Places to Visit in Varanasi, India – Discover Spiritual Journey!

 Entry Fee: Free for all

 At dawn, the ghat is a hub of activity, with pilgrims taking a holy dip in the river, believing it purifies them of sins.
 Boat rides from the ghat offer stunning views of the sunrise and the city’s skyline, allowing visitors to experience Varanasi differently.
-If you want to feel the soul of Varanasi, there’s no better place than Dashashwamedh Ghat, where life and death, devotion and liberation converge on the steps leading down to the sacred river.

 Map: